 All three seasons of the TV version of Fargo have come with a similar “true story” assertion, but like many aspects of the series, its use is purely to maintain the feel of the original movie.
 Series creator Noah Hawley has revealed, “It's all just made up.
 The whole cloth.
 I didn't go looking for true crime.
 It started from a character standpoint and everything grew organically out of that.”

-Fargo is no longer available, but if it's small town intrigue you're after, check out Fortitude or The Frozen Dead at SBS On Demand.
+If it's small town intrigue you're after, check out Fortitude at SBS On Demand.